 Those who regularly visit my website www.RealLinuxUser.com will often read that I very much prefer the graphical interface instead of using the command line.
 First of all I am personally very graphically oriented so working in a graphical way feels more natural to me.
 But also my website is aimed at beginning Linux users and users who are more interested in using Linux for productive purposes than that they are interested in the deep-set technology behind the system.
 So in my opinion, when I want to promote Linux within this target group, in which users have probably more experience with other graphics based user interfaces, it is the most logical if I do that by writing articles that are primarily focused on working with the graphical interface.
 So now you probably wonder why I intend to write a whole series of articles about the use of typed commands.
 As indicated above, a number of tasks can be performed much simpler or faster with text based commands and even some activities can’t be done without the help of the command line.
 I’m not saying that now you immediately have to start only using the command line.
 It’s just useful to understand something about using the command line, so you can use it in the right situations.
 And at least it will help to just to better understand many articles of other bloggers or understand the answers when you are asking questions or search for information on Linux forums.

-In this article I will focus on navigation via the command line.
-At the end of this article you will have a basic understanding on how to browse through your folder structure in an effective manner.
-In a separate article we will focus more on creating, moving and deleting folders.
+In this article, I will focus on navigation via the command line.
+At the end of this article, you will have a basic understanding of how to browse through your folder structure in an effective manner.
+In a separate article, we will focus more on creating, moving, and deleting folders.
 So let’s begin.

 Something about folder structure

 First, let’s create a framework within which we want to place this navigation tutorial.
 With every clean installation of Linux, a large number of folders and files are installed on your system.
 An important group of folders and files are located in a structure under the /home folder.
 In the /home folder there is a main folder for every user created.
 In my case that is /johnbeen.